11049 Sixth in a rule can mean "replace".

 11072 Rules that apply to whatever, apply to whatever-enders.

-Example.
 The first word

-Counterexample.
-In rule Tita, the word
+In rule TeH, the word

 The